 So I was shocked when I looked through the ingredients and the allergens of wheat and coconut were mentioned.
 Here I was thinking gummies were relatively safe.

 No matter though, the taste of these is on point with Trader Joe's gummies.
-They were tasty and flavorful although I couldn't classify what type of berry flavor each were, but each seemed to be a distinct berry flavor.
+They were tasty and flavorful although I couldn't classify what type of berry flavor each was, each seemed to be a distinct berry flavor.
 The bags are tiny with about 10 mini gummies in each bag.
 But for $3.99 there are 20 bags in each which makes this item well priced.

 I enjoyed my mini bag and hope I don't polish off too many before Halloween.
 Unfortunately, this is probably a limited-run product so it won't be on shelves for very long.